Sanjay2000/book-store/README.md

         cd tfg_task
 ### Install dependencies:
             npm install

+### Run the migration for creating table
+         knex migrate:latest
 ### Configuration
 Create a .env file in the project root and configure the following environment variables: